HSNPipeline/.github/profile/README.md

-# Human Single Unit Pipeline
+# Human Single Neuron Pipeline

-This organization hosts a pipeline working with single-unit data collected from human patients.
+This organization hosts a pipeline working with single-neuron data collected from human patients.

 For an overview and description of the pipeline, see the [overview repository](https://github.com/HSUPipeline/Overview)